neoforged/Documentation/docs/networking/streamcodecs.md

 A stream codec which supplies an in-code value and encodes to nothing can be represented using `StreamCodec#unit`.
 This is useful if no information should be synced across the network.

 :::warning
 Unit stream codecs expect that any encoded object must match the unit specified; otherwise an error will be thrown.
-Therefore, all objects must have some `equals` implementation that returns true for the unit object.
+Therefore, all objects must have some `equals` implementation that returns true for the unit object, or that the instance provided to the stream codec is always provided when encoding.
 :::

 ```java